-Each Steering Committee member (Regional Leads/Aalternates and at-large members) gets one vote in voting matters.
+Each Steering Committee member (Regional Leads/Alternates and at-large members) gets one vote in voting matters.
 Regional Leads and at-large members can vote, make motions, and second motions on matters before the Steering Committee.
-Officially elected alternates can also vote, make or second motions for the Regional Committee, if the Regional Lead is not present or recuses him/herselfthemselves.
+Officially elected alternates can also vote, make or second motions for the Regional Committee, if the Regional Lead is not present or recuses him/herself.
 In the case a Regional Lead is also the alternate for a second Regional Committee and needs to register a vote, this person will get a vote for each Regional Committee.
-At-large members can also vote, make or second motions for the Steering Committee, if the At-large members is not present or recuses themselves.

-Officially elected alternates count for Steering Committee attendance and towards reaching a quorum in the absence of the Regional Lead or at-large member.
+Officially elected alternates count for Steering Committee attendance and towards reaching a quorum in the absence of the Regional Lead.
 In the event that the Regional Lead or the alternate cannot represent their Regional Committee at a Steering Committee meeting, another person may attend as a stand-in and count for Steering Committee attendance but cannot make or second motions or vote for the Regional Committee if the Regional Lead or alternate is not present or recuses him/herself.
 Stand-ins do not count towards reaching a quorum.